RamitRoshan/nodejs-backend/express-server/Notes.md

 ### Why modular is good ?
-- Instead of one huge function that decides what to do for every request, Express lets you separate logic per route.
+- Instead of one huge function that decides what to do for every request, Express lets you separate logic per route(urL).

+- URL - Uniform Resource Locator